Multi-Kernel Regression with Sparsity Constraint: Discussion and Illustration

 Finding the kernel positions in general can be very challenging.
-Once the positions are fixed, one can find the kernel weights efficiently using the classical $\ell_1$-minimization techniques \cite{beck2009fast,daubechies2010iteratively,figueiredo2007gradient}.
+Once the positions are fixed, one can find the kernel weights efficiently using classical $\ell_1$-minimization techniques \cite{beck2009fast,daubechies2010iteratively,figueiredo2007gradient}.
 In low dimensions, one can use grid-based algorithms and reach a solution where the positions of the kernels are quantified \cite{debarre2019b,gupta2018continuous}.
 It is also possible to adapt the algorithms developed for finding Dirac locations in super resolution in order to find the kernel positions \cite{bredies2013inverse,candes2013super,denoyelle2019sliding,fernandez2016super}.
-However, for high-dimensional problems, this is an open challenge and requires further considerations.
+However, for high-dimensional problems, this is an open numerical challenge and requires further considerations.
+A possible avenue of research would be to use first-order primal-dual splitting methods for convex-nonconvex problems \cite{valkonen2019first} and take advantage of the convexity of the problem with respect to the kernel weights.